casper-network/docs-archive/workflow/transfer-workflow.rst

 Deploy Status
 ~~~~~~~~~~~~~

-``Transfers`` on a Casper network are only executed after it has been included into a finalized ``Block``.
+A transfer on a Casper Network is only executed after it has been included in a finalized block.

-Refer to the Section on `querying deploys <http://127.0.0.1:8000/dapp-dev-guide/querying.html#deploy-status>`_ within the network to check the execution status of the transfer.
+Refer to the Section on `querying deploys <querying.html#deploy-status>`_ within the network to check the execution status of the transfer.

 **Important response fields:**